-This example describes how to create a calendar in Excel.
+This example describes how to create calendar in Excel.
 The calendar is an important part of keeping all your activities, appointments, meetings and events organized.
 You can do a lot with a calendar.
 People use them as a timesheet to make a work or school schedule to track a project and much more.

 There are a couple different options to make a monthly or yearly calendar.
 You can create one from scratch using Excel, but that can be a time-consuming, manual task.
 You can also use a pre-built template of calendar in Excel, with the calendar already formatted for you.
 There a variety of pre-built calendar templates for Excel, ranging from 12-month calendars, monthly calendars, weekday displays, and calendars with notes.

 - Leave the first row in your spreadsheet blank.
 On the second row type the days of the week (one day per cell).
 In our example, we typed Monday in cell A2, then Tuesday in cell B2 and typed another day into rest of this row same as like above picture.

 Tips 1: Just type Monday in cell A2 then use fill handle of the selected cell to drag on the right side of this cell.
 It will automatically create Tuesday to Sunday in this same row as like above picture.

 - To format the weekday headers with ensure proper spacing, highlight the weekdays you just typed and click on Home tab, in the Cells group click Format.
 Select Column Width and set the width to around 15, depending on how wide you want the calendar.

 This formula used to tells Excel show us today’s date in that field.
 After that the title of this calendar will be looked like 3/5/2017.
 But we need the Title as Month only.